Last Updated on March 28, 2022 by Anne-Marie

 This Wasabi Coleslaw recipe is a spicy twist on the basic coleslaw recipe that many of us love to serve up at cookouts and picnics.

 It was inspired by an avocado coleslaw recipe that was part of a blogger recipe challenge I participated in a few years ago.

 First, I took this simple coleslaw recipe and added some dill, which was nice, but just so-so.

-Then I thought, why not try some of the wasabi mayonnaise that was left over from making Wasabi Deviled Eggs?
+Then I thought, why not try some of the wasabi mayonnaise that was left over from making Wasabi Keto Deviled Eggs Recipe (Low Carb)?

 A classic was born – Wasabi Coleslaw!

 Why you should make wasabi coleslaw

 This wasabi coleslaw recipe was an instant hit with my daughter, Lucie, who loves all things wasabi.

 If you have kids who love spicy foods, they’ll love this easy coleslaw recipe.